Our leaders & elders gathered at Alert Bay in 2020.

 • the Hayalika̱wa’yi, the Healers

 Over the last hundred years, our people were forced to move away from our traditional territory, sometimes by necessity and sometimes by force.
-But we have never ceded our territory to anyone, at anytime.

-We are the people of ‘matagila.
+We are the people of ‘Matagila.

 43693710-6EBD-4C54-9D23-62CC6D0154CD.jpeg